The Skinny Snake Road to Kotor Montenegro

 We head back and we pass over 40 coaches on the road.
 Some just keep driving as I madly try to reverse into a tiny spot.
 There are two cruise ships in the port, so I guess all the tourists are making a day trip.
 It is crazy and horrible driving.

-But Kotor is a beautiful, if somewhat touristy place to visit.
+But Kotor is a beautiful and somewhat touristy place to visit.

 At least we do not have to climb up to see the view as we have been looking at it for hours.
 Many climb the steps of the walled city.